 At Earthjustice, we are rethinking the role of agriculture in the environment, and finding ways to shift this vast, resource-intensive system into a force for environmental health, rather than degradation.
 In a recent paper published in the Environmental Law Reporter, my co-author Nathan Rosenberg and I lay out a detailed framework for creating a carbon neutral agriculture system, in a way that makes economic sense for farmers and political sense for elected officials.
 By reshaping the current legal and policy landscape to encourage farming practices that cut emissions and permanently store carbon, we can and should reinvent our agricultural system to better serve the environment and the health of our society.

-First and foremost, we need to slash emissions from fertilizer and livestock.
+First, we need to slash emissions from fertilizer and livestock.
 On average, only 50 percent of the nitrogen fertilizer applied to grains like corn gets used by the crops, and the excess pollutes waterways or ends up as climate-polluting nitrous oxide, a greenhouse gas more potent than carbon dioxide.
-Fine-tuning the rate of fertilizer application, timing and placement will help reduce this pollution, as will a shift toward practices such as crop rotations that reduce the need for additional fertilizer or buffers that trap the excess.
+Fine-tuning the rate of fertilizer application, timing, and placement will help reduce this pollution, as will as would shifting toward practices such as crop rotations that reduce the need for additional fertilizer .
 Earthjustice is exploring legal approaches to create strong incentives for farmers to reduce over-fertilization.